timball/over_engineered_porch_light/README.md

 verify the switch is in the right state.
 I could have been smarter about how this check worked but Bt is annoying and unreliable.

+Some assumptions:
+- raspberry pi configured with bluetooth
+- raspberry pi time synced w/ ntpd or similiar
+- raspberry pi timezone set to UTC
+- switchmate mac addr set in conf.yaml
+    `python ./switchmate.py` can be used to scan for nearby switchmate switches

 ## Usage
 ```
 $ virtualenv -p python3 virt